algosup/2023-2024-project-3-virtual-processor-team-4/documents/management/weekly_report/cumulative.md

 ### Overview of the week

-During the two first days of this week, we continued to define the functional specifications of our new assembly language and began to code an interpreter from Assembly to direct emulation in a virtual processor.
+During the two first days of this week, we continued to define the functional specification of our new assembly language and began to code an interpreter from Assembly to direct emulation in a virtual processor.
 Then, on Wednesday, we had a meeting with the client, and we understood many things, particularly the expectation to have on one hand a compiler from assembly language to machine code, and on the other hand, an emulator and interpreter of the machine code in the virtual processor.
 Also, we rethought the instructions and their parameters, regarding the machine code aspect.
 Also, we advanced on the management, technical, and quality assurance documents.

 <hr>